Talking with Patients

-When families find themselves in such a crisis, the person to whom they look for advice, assurance, and even comfort is the physician.
-Because of this, physicians must be comfortable not only talking with families about end-of-life realities but actually being an important active part of that end-of-life journey
+When families find themselves in such a crisis, the person to whom they look for advice and assurance is the physician.
+Because of this, physicians must be comfortable being an important active part of that end-of-life journey.

 Hospice is a continuation of care.
 As a healthcare professional, you never have to say, “There is nothing else I can do for you;” instead, you offer yet another resource by saying, “The next thing I can do for you is to offer you the care and services of hospice.”
 Hospice is a palliative, or non-curative, medical option of care for those with an end-stage or terminal condition.
 Hospice may help allay fears of dying along with the uncontrolled pain and symptoms of the disease process.